jhou2/docs.review.ninja/index.md

 ## Starring

-ReviewNinja understands that often in code review what matters most is who performed the review.
+ReviewNinja understands that often in code review what matters most is *who* did the review.
 By starring a pull request, it shows that the reviewer has seen the code change and has approved it.

 To star a review, click <i class="fa fa-star ng-scope"></i>.

 ## Configuration

 You can change your notification settings for pull requests, issues, and stars.
+In contrast to GitHub, ReviewNinja email notifications are "opt-in".
+You will only receive email notifications if you select the appropriate checkboxes.

 To configure your settings, click <i class="fa fa-cog"></i>.

+You can choose to receive email notifications for the following:

+  * Pull requests
+  * Issues
+  * Ninja stars

+You can also enter specific branches that you want to "watch".
+You will receive email notifications about the branch whenever there is an action related to it.

 <h1 id="installation">Installation</h1>